awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-ssm-agent.md

 In addition, using the following steps, you can configure SSM Agent to send log data to Amazon CloudWatch Logs\.

 **Before you begin**
 Create a log group in CloudWatch Logs\.
-For more information, see [Create a log group in CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Create-Log-Group.html) in the *Amazon CloudWatch Logs User Guide*\.
+For more information, see [Getting started with CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_GettingStarted.html) in the *Amazon CloudWatch Logs User Guide*\.

 **To configure SSM Agent to send logs to CloudWatch**